lawrennd/old_talks/_health/my-experience-with-ai.md

 \notes{I was skimming a recent nature paper about these techniques in medicine, a paper that used machine learning to classify potentially cancerous images.
 Throuhout the paper they refer to an 'AI system'.
 Whether it is conscious or not, the paper plays on our tendency to anthrox.
 It makes the work feel like it's doing something magical, that it relates to our intelligence.
 This is a particularly dangerous trap for a medical professional to fall into.}

+\include{_ai/includes/sistine-terminator-images.md}

 \notes{Managers see AI as a way of improving processes and giving them more control over decision making in their organisation.
-People are hard to control, computers are easy to control.
+People are hard to control, computers are easy to control.}

-Domain experts have an understanding of context of decisions, and an intuition about what the right decision might be.
-But they can be blind to unusual situations and overly convinced by their own expertise.
+\notes{Domain experts have an understanding of context of decisions, and an intuition about what the right decision might be.
+But they can be blind to unusual situations and overly convinced by their own expertise.}

-Users are placing trust in the decision making process.
+\notes{Users are placing trust in the decision making process.
 They want to believe in the outcome, and like to think that it considers there personal circumstances and that it is fair in some way.}

 \include{_ai/includes/newcomen-steam-engine.md}

+\subsection{The Great AI Fallacy}

 \notes{The promise of artificial intelligence is that it is the first generation of automation that will adapt to us rather than us adapting to it.
 What do I mean by that?
 The challenges of automation are not new.
 In the 18th century, automation of the physical labour of pumping mines clear of water was a priority, and the steam engine was invented and evolved for that task.
 The challenge is that the engine is not flexible, it is designed to do one job repetitively.
 It is like a small baby.
 It needs feeding, it needs cleaning, and it has regular emissions.
-It has no concept of time or convenience of those that maintain it.
+It has no concept of time or convenience of those that maintain it.}

-Although the computer is more advanced than the steam engine in many respects, it is still utterly dependent on its human operators.
+\notes{Although the computer is more advanced than the steam engine in many respects, it is still utterly dependent on its human operators.
 For the information it gets in the form of data (the input coal) to the actions it takes in response (the operation of the mine pump).
 It doesn't have a contextual awareness of side effects of those decisions because they don't fall within its cognitive landscape.
 Just like the steam engine, it doesn't wear nappies, so any unaccounted for side effects of feeding it with data are felt by the environment.}

 \newslide{}